Thermodynamic uncertainty relation under continuous measurement and feedback with quantum-classical-transfer entropy

-In this Letter, we derive TUR for quantum systems under continuous measurement and feedback control.
-The main result incorporates not only entropy production but also the effects of measurement and feedback control, which are quantified by the quantum-classical (QC)- transfer entropy~\cite{PhysRevLett.128.170601}.
-The QC-transfer entropy quantifies the information gained by continuous measurement and is available for feedback.
-The presence of these information quantities suggests that the precision of currents can be improved beyond conventional limits set by the entropy production or dynamical activity.
-Our TUR gives a refinement of the second law under continuous control~\cite{PhysRevLett.128.170601, 5lp2-9sps}, which clarifies the fundamental bound on the precision of currents.
-We demonstrate our result by applying it to a two-level system under continuous measurement and feedback, showing how feedback can enhance the precision of currents.
+In this Letter, we derive TUR for quantum systems under continuous measurement and feedback control, by incorporating the entropy production and the information gain.
+The information gain is given by the quantum-classical (QC)- transfer entropy~\cite{PhysRevLett.128.170601} and it quantifies the information gained by continuous measurement and is available for feedback.
+The presence of these information quantities suggests that the precision of currents can be improved beyond conventional limits set by the entropy production alone for systems without measurement and feedback control.
+Our TUR gives a refinement of the second law under continuous control~\cite{PhysRevLett.128.170601, 5lp2-9sps}, and clarifies the fundamental bound on the precision of currents.
+We demonstrate our result by applying it to a two-level system under continuous measurement and feedback, showing that feedback successfully enhances the precision of currents.

 \textit{Setup.---}